acapuccio-2303/AI_multiagents_rag_vision/README.md

 # Multimodal Conversational System — RAG + Vision

-**Multimodal FastAPI backend**: intelligent routing between a Vision agent (images) and a RAG agent (documents), orchestrated with **LangGraph** and **LangChain**, featuring persistent session memory and automatic S3 synchronization.
-Ideal for Q&A on documents and images, supporting multiple user sessions with structured logging and context-aware responses.
+A smart multimodal assistant that combines image understanding and document Q&A. Queries are dynamically routed between a Vision Agent and a RAG Agent using LangGraph and LangChain, with persistent session memory and automatic S3 sync.

+Features:
+- Context-aware responses across sessions

+- Structured logging for easy monitoring

+- Seamless handling of both documents and images

+Your all-in-one solution for intelligent, multimodal interactions.

 **Demo Video**:     [Watch the demo (.webm)](./demo_vision_rag.webm)
 **Vision example**: [VLM Example](./vision_example.jpg)